Is moral truth absolute or relative?

 know which set, if any, is true.
 Various faith groups teach many different sets of theological beliefs; they differ from

 religion to religion.
 They even disagree within each religion.
+There are, for example, over 20,000 different Christian denominations, sects, etc. that teach different beliefs as true.
 Until we can all reach a

 consensus on a common set of theological beliefs, we will never achieve agreement on moral